My OpenLearn Profile

 Dr Pallavi Anand

 I am an ocean biogeochemist in the School of Environment, Earth and Ecosystem Sciences.
-My main research interest is in developing empirical relationships between geochemical tracers in biominerals (such as plankton shells) and physical and chemical properties of seawater in which they were formed.
-Application of accurately calibrated geochemical tools on fossil biominerals, allows us to quantify physical (such as temperature, salinity) and chemical (such as acidity, dissolved nutrients and concentration of ions, necessary for shell-building processes) properties of seawater in the geological past, enabling reconstruction of the oceanic environment beyond instrumental record.
-These historical environmental reconstructions underpin our understanding of past earth climate history and interactions between the ocean, atmosphere and climate system.
-My current research interests include - the impact of ocean acidification on plankton shell; the sensitivity of Indian monsoon during warm intervals and abrupt global climate events of the past; drivers of monsoon precipitation; ecological constraints on trace element incorporation in biominerals.
+My main research interest is in developing biogeochemical tools locked in biominerals (such as plankton shells).
+Relationship between biogeochemcial components with known physical and chemical properties of seawater allows the development of robust tracers in the modern environment.
+Application of these accurately calibrated geochemical tracers/tools on fossil biominerals, allows us to quantify physical (such as temperature, salinity) and chemical (such as acidity, dissolved nutrients and concentration of ions, necessary for shell-building processes) properties of seawater and ecology in the geological past, enabling reconstructions of the oceanic environment beyond instrumental record.
+These historical environmental reconstructions underpin our understanding of past earth climate history and earth processes influencing climate.
+My current research interests include - the impact of ocean acidification on plankton shell; the sensitivity of Indian monsoon during past warm intervals and abrupt global climate transitions; drivers of monsoon precipitation; ecological constraints on trace element incorporation in biominerals; phytoplankton diversity and evolution; coral reef habitat; ocean circulation; marine plastic pollution.

 Also visit : http://www.open.ac.uk/people/pa2398